JardelDeveloper/app-polls-django/README.md

 # Polls

-> :computer: A public site that lets people view polls and vote in them.
+> 🖱️ A public site that lets people view polls and vote in them.
 [Django Documentation](https://docs.djangoproject.com/en/2.2/intro/tutorial01/)

 ## 🚀 Stacks
 This project was developed with the following technologies: